twinome/SharePointOnlinePowerShell/README.md

 # SharePointOnlinePowerShell
-A bunch of utility PowerShell functions for SharePoint 2013....
+A bunch of utility PowerShell functions for SharePoint Online